Azure-Samples/storage-tables-php-pagination-query/README.md

 ![][4]

 ## Using the code
-In Azure Table Storage query, there's no wildcard searching command that’s equivalent to LIKE command in T-SQL.
-You'll see commands such as eq, gt, ge, lt, le and ne.
+In Azure Table Storage query, there's no wildcard searching command that is equivalent to LIKE command in T-SQL.
+Instead. you'll see commands like eq, gt, ge, lt, le and ne.

 ``` php
 $filter =  "PropertyName ne 'Example100'";